-Wild weather: Fallen trees in Auckland's Mt Wellington damage three power poles
+Wild weather: 25,000 homes and businesses without power, fallen trees in Auckland

-Fallen trees in an Auckland suburb have damaged three power poles and a parked car as stormy weather rocks the north.
+About 25,000 homes and businesses in and north of Auckland are without power as stormy weather rocks the region.

+It will be a cold afternoon for some in the Warkworth, Wellsford, Kaiwaka, Maungaturoto, Ruawai and Mangawhai areas, with power getting knocked out about 3.30pm, Transpower spokeswoman Deborah Gray said.

 Firefighters were called to the scene in Banks Rd, Mt Wellington, this afternoon where trees had fallen across a residential road, pulling at least one power pole down with them.